Generating insights from customer interviews is one of the 9 Cheap (But Powerful) Steps To Get Your Startup Idea Going.

 - Adaptations or self-made solutions your customers might have created to solve the problem or reduce the effects the problem has on their lives.

 - Doing nothing: Yes.
 Doing nothing about the problem and accepting its consequences must be considered as an alternative.
-Sometimes, simply facing the consequences is preferable to investing time or money in any kind of solution.
+Sometimes, simply facing the consequences is preferable to invest time or money in any kind of solution.

 6. Level of Excitement About Your Solution